top of page

 To many of us who live in countries where we take this apparent free service for granted, this heading may be a surprise to you.
 But yes in many countries SAR is not free, and in a lot more countries/states SAR is free only in specific circumstances.
 I am reminded of a story I heard in Sweden on the Kungsleden Trail from a hut staff member.
 A hiker thought he would use the Swedish Air Rescue as a taxi to get off the trail because they were tired.
 He thought he had done the smart thing, only to receive a bill for the evacuation shortly after.

 Many SAR services have negligence/stupidity clauses in which allow the services to charge you for the rescue.
 The rules and costs can also vary state by state within the USA and larger countries.
-The rules can even vary depending upon if you are using a national SAR or a local/regional one.
-In the UK we are very lucky, our SAR services are free no matter how negligent or down right stupid your activities are.
+The rules can even vary depending on if you are using a national SAR or a local/regional one.
+In the UK we are very lucky, our SAR services are free no matter how negligent or downright stupid your activities are.

 Even a simple rescue could be 2000 GBP, but more complex ones involving more staff and helicopters can run up to tens of thousands.